 During 2020 negotiations, the company and the union continued discussions of site medical emergency response capabilities, including Life Saving Awards presented by Global Safety & Ergonomics to company locations.
 Both parties recognized the importance of assessing CPR AED (Automated External Defibrillator) capabilities to assist trained personnel to respond quickly to emergencies that may arise during both production and maintenance hours in the plants.
-As a result of these discussions the Master Health and Safety Committee will request the Joint Health and Safety Committees (JHSCs) review their respective location emergency medical response capabilities and provide recommendations to the leadership team considering:
+As a result of these discussions the MHSC will request the JHSCs (JHSCs) review their respective location emergency medical response capabilities and provide recommendations to the leadership team considering:

-- applicable Ford Global Occupational Health Services and Safety Standards; - provincial legislation; - existing applicable contractual agreements, including the number of site employees trained in CPR AED; - site programs and procedures, including: - o trained Security and/or Site Emergency Response Personnel - o trained site medical personnel, if applicable; and - applicable industry best practices.
+- applicable Ford Global Occupational Health Services and Safety Standards; - provincial legislation; - existing applicable contractual agreements, including the number of site employees trained in CPR AED; - site programs and procedures, including: - o trained Security and/or Site Emergency Response Personnel - trained site medical personnel, if applicable; and - applicable industry best practices.